gomoni/kmd/README.md

  * Server `kmd` is an HTTP server listening on unix socket `/run/user/1000/kmd.sock`.
 It uses https://github.com/klippa-app/go-pdfium?tab=readme-ov-file#webassembly to render pdf as png and `gotesseract` for the final OCR.
-It has a native dependencies on a `tesseract-ocr`, so is expected to run inside Docker.
+It has a native dependencies on a `tesseract-ocr`, so is expected to run inside Docker container.

 # Usage